jorgebastida/gordon/README.md

 The second reason is complexity.
 CloudFormation stacks are defined using JSON templates which are a nightmare to write and maintain.

-This project tries to solve these two issues by working around the lack of CloudFormation/Framework APIs (keeping in mind they will happen eventually) and trying to create a high level abstraction on top of CloudFormation so people without a deep understanding of it can write and deploy lambdas without shooting their foot.
+This project tries to solve these two issues by working around the lack of CloudFormation/Framework APIs (keeping in mind they will happen eventually) and trying to create a high level abstraction on top of CloudFormation, so people without a deep understanding of it can write and deploy lambdas without shooting their foot.

 Why should you use this project?